timoklimmer/ambre/README.md

 The good news is that ambre's performance is highly dependent on its configuration.
 To improve ambre's performance, you can set a couple of parameters when creating the database and when using the *derive_...()* methods.

+Whenever possible, you should prefer to set the parameters at the database, because this will help filter data as early as possible, avoiding unnecessary workload in the derive..() methods.

 - `max_antecedents_length` controls how many antecedents you are returned at maximum when frequent itemsets or rules are generated.
 In most of the cases, you are only interested in maybe 3 or 5 antecedents anyway because results with more